enrique-cardenas/phonebook-backend/README.md

 # phonebook-backend
-Backend portion for the phonebook app.
+Backend portion for the phonebook app

-This repo contiains the backend portion of my [phonebook app](https://github.com/enrique-cardenas/phonebook), and the build version of the phonebook app.
+This repo contains the backend portion of my [phonebook app](https://github.com/enrique-cardenas/phonebook), and the frontend production build of it as well.

 The data is persisted using MongoDB and hosted using MongoDB Atlas.